What Publishers Are Doing To Help During The Coronavirus Pandemic

 Remote Learning Permissions During Pandemic: With many schools around the country closed, and more closing daily, Macmillan wants to support teachers, librarians and parents as they work to keep their students and children engaged with reading and learning via virtual classrooms and other forms of remote learning.
 During this emergency and when schools are closed, MCPG has no objection to: (1) teachers and librarians live streaming or posting videos reading MCPG children’s books to their students, provided it is done on a noncommercial basis and (2) authors live streaming or posting videos reading their children’s books, provided it is done on a noncommercial basis.

-McGraw-Hill is providing free access, training, and support for the McGraw-Hill Connect and ALEKS digital learning platforms to instructors and students who need to urgently move to an online format for their Spring 2020 courses.
-Faculty can learn how to set up their course online here.
+McGraw Hill is providing providing free training and support for our McGraw Hill Connect and ALEKS digital learning platforms and has helped thousands of instructors and students in recent weeks who need to move to an online format.

-McGraw-Hill recognizes that transitioning to remote learning situations for K-12 schools can be complicated as well.
+McGraw Hill recognizes that transitioning to remote learning situations for K-12 schools can be complicated as well.
 Remote learning support for K-12 schools, educators, and parents can be found here.
-Product walkthroughs, free resources, and videos will be added over the coming days.
+Product walkthroughs, free resources, and videos are available here: https://www.mheonline.com/COVID19.

 Oxford University Press